Last Updated on February 10, 2023 by Matt

 - How much range does the scooter provide now?

 - How old are the tires and have they been replaced (if yes, how many times)?

 - Are the tires worn out?

 - Are the brakes operational, and do they need new pads?

 - Has it been opened, unassembled, modified, or tinkered with?

 - Has it been hacked, or has it had custom firmware installed?

 How much does a good electric scooter cost?

 Good electric scooters will cost between $550 and $1500.
 On average, a good electric scooter costs $1030.
-These scooters will have a solid range, medium-powerful motor, quality build, and design, coming from a reputable brand, and having good ratings online.
+These scooters will have a solid range, medium-powerful motor, quality build, and design, come from a reputable brand, and have good ratings online.